vipor-net/xelis-stratum-protocol/README.md

 The initial protocol was written for Bitcoin and contains several pieces that need adjustment in order to be usable with xelis.

 This is currently just a proposal and is meant to be as frictionless to implement as possible.

+If you have any comments, suggestions, or improvements, please open an issue or a pull request.

 ## Specification